 sigPOD monitors force versus distance and force versus time waveforms during the entire crimping process.
 This provides a consistent measurement standard for evaluating the quality of the crimping operation.

-sigPOD provides a reliable, data-driven and objective means to determine quality of the crimp versus other methods such as manual pull tests.
+Our real-time crimp monitoring systems provide a reliable, data-driven and objective means to determine the quality of the crimp.

 Application example: Monitoring crimps that are critical to life